scurty-labs/weel/README.md

-# Weel Monkey2 Package Manager
+# Weel Package Manager

+Weel is a WIP 'Package Manager' for the Monkey2 Programming Language.